chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 ## Camp with(out) a view

-With our [Johnny Cash](https://en.wikipedia.org/wiki/Johnny_Cash) CD on repeat, we continued for the next couple hours in solitude, waiting for the sun to start dropping for the night.
-We explored some 'tight tangents' and enjoyed a couple 'oh shiiiit' moments that involved careful reversing and permanent paint damage.
+With our Johnny Cash [compact disc](https://en.wikipedia.org/wiki/Compact_disc) on repeat, we continued for the next couple hours in solitude, waiting for the sun to start dropping for the night.
+We explored some tight tangents and enjoyed a couple exciting moments that involved careful reversing and permanent paint damage.
 The passenger side now has an awesome pinstripe!

 </div>